PelionIoT/mbed-cloud-sdk-javascript/docs/documentation.md

 __Warning:__ It is not advisable to embed your API key into distributed code such as client-side web pages.
 For production scenarios, developers may want to consider using Node.js for all API calls or to proxy client-side code requests to inject the API key.
 You can find an example proxy server in the `examples` folder.

-__Note:__ [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) protects Mbed Cloud.
-CORS rules are a browser security feature which restricts cross-origin calls from unknown domains and is only a concern when you use the SDKs directly in a browser (not Node.js).
-If using the SDKs in a browser (perhaps for a single page web application), the domain `localhost` has been whitelisted for Mbed Cloud to enable local development.
-Before deploying to production, any public domain will need to be whitelisted to avoid CORS restrictions.
-To do this, please contact Mbed Cloud support.

 ## Examples

 Please refer to the examples folder for some node and web examples.